lr619/PublicBlockFund/README.md

 > On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.

+> Join the DAO and run the transaction.
+Wait ~30 seconds and then refresh the page.
+You should now be in the DAO.

+> Create a new proposal, same as before.

-> In a terminal, run `npm run mint [THE ADDRESS YOU COPIED ABOVE] [AMOUNT OF TOKENS]`
+> To obtain tokens, run `npm run mint [THE ADDRESS YOU COPIED ABOVE] [AMOUNT OF TOKENS]` like we did in Checkpoint 6.

 > In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-Click "Get NFTs", and you should see all your NFTs in your account!
+> Attempt to vote in your proposal.

 ---

 # 📝 Make Edits!

-🔏 You can also check out your smart contract `ExampleToken.cdc` in `flow/cadence/ExampleToken.cdc`.
+🔏 You can also check out your token smart contract `ExampleToken.cdc` in `flow/cadence/ExampleToken.cdc`, or your voting/DAO smart contract `Vote.cdc` in `flow/cadence/Vote.cdc`

 💼 Take a quick look at how your contract get deployed in `flow.json`.